ansible-collections/ibm_zos_core/docs/source/modules/zos_mvs_raw.rst

   dd_dummy
-    Use *dd_dummy* to specify - No device or external storage space is to be allocated to the data set. - No disposition processing is to be performed on the data set.
+    Use :emphasis:`dd\_dummy` to specify - No device or external storage space is to be allocated to the data set. - No disposition processing is to be performed on the data set.

-    *dd_dummy* accepts no content input.
+    :emphasis:`dd\_dummy` accepts no content input.

     | **required**: False
     | **type**: dict